decentraland/unity-renderer/README.md

 ### Known Issues

+- GLTF Dynamic Loading: Currently, only **GLB** format is supported with Khrono's [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF) loader, GLTF dynamic loading doesn't work even in their example unity project.
+Soon Unity will support GLTFs natively (Unity declared that for its future 2019.1 release).
+When that feature gets implemented we'll remove khrono's loader from the project.

 - Regarding Basic Materials: If the **alphaTest** value is set on a basic material and the **Assets/Resources/Materials/BasicShapeMaterial** is viewed in the Inspector (be it by selecting the material in the Project tab or by expanding its details from a renderer in the Inspector), its "Alpha Clip" toggle gets untoggled (and the material file modified).
 We suspect a Unity bug.